 Include Me TOO launched a new project Callum’s Promise which aims to increase Fun, Adventures and Friendships to disabled children and young people.
-The event was attended by many supporters and disability advocates which included Adam Pearson, Samantha Renke, Tanya Motie, Well Child’s Awards recipient Myles Sketchley, Sophie Walker Leader of the Women’s Equality Party and Department of Ability founder and creative director Daniel White.
+The event was attended by many supporters and disability advocates which included Adam Pearson, Samantha Renke, Tanya Motie, Well Child’s Awards recipient Myles Sketchley, Sophie Walker Leader of the Women’s Equality Party and

 National Diversity Awards

 Include Me TOO beat seven others in the running for the Community Organisation Award in the Age category.
 Acting sensation Philip Olivier presented the incredible organisation with the accolade.
 Include Me TOO was applauded at the ceremony for being the only national charity supporting disabled children, young people and their families from BAME and other marginalised community backgrounds.

 Include Me TOO hosted the charity’s first ever National Community Inspiration Awards – a prestigious blue tie event, which celebrated and recognised the inspirational disabled children, young people and their families from grass root communities.

 A landmark event took place on Monday 18th June 2012 at the House of Commons, with BAME parents and carers of disabled children and young people from across different regions attending Include Me TOO’s launch of their report, Time for REAL ACTION.
 Many community/faith representatives attended the event alongside voluntary and statutory organisations who pledged their support.